MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 As part of the solution design process, Contoso did a feature comparison between Azure SQL Database and SQL Server Managed Instance.
 The following considerations helped them to decide to go with Managed Instance.

 - Managed Instance aims to deliver almost 100% compatibility with the latest on-premises SQL Server version.
-Microsoft recommends Managed instance for customers running SQL Server on-premises or on IaaS VM who want to migrate their apps to a fully managed service with minimal design changes.
+Microsoft recommends Managed Instance for customers who are running SQL Server on-premises or on IaaS VMs and want to migrate their apps to a fully managed service with minimal design changes.
 - Contoso is planning to migrate a large number of apps from on-premises to IaaS.
 Many of these are ISV provided.
-Contoso realizes that using Managed Instance will help ensure database compatibility for these apps, rather than using SQL Database which might not be supported.
+Contoso realizes that using Managed Instance will help ensure database compatibility for these apps, rather than using SQL Database, which might not be supported.
-- Contoso can simply do a lift and shift migration to Managed Instance using the fully automated Azure Database Migration Service.
+- Contoso can perform a lift and shift migration to Managed Instance using the fully automated Azure Database Migration Service.
 With this service in place, Contoso can reuse it for future database migrations.
-- SQL Managed Instance supports SQL Server Agent which is an important issue for the SmartHotel360 app.
+- SQL Managed Instance supports SQL Server Agent, an important component of the SmartHotel360 app.
 Contoso needs this compatibility, otherwise it will have to redesign maintenance plans required by the app.
 - With Software Assurance, Contoso can exchange their existing licenses for discounted rates on a SQL Database Managed Instance using the Azure Hybrid Benefit for SQL Server.
 This can allow Contoso to save up to 30% on Managed Instance.
 - SQL Managed Instance is fully contained in the virtual network, so it provides greater isolation and security for Contoso's data.
 Contoso can get the benefits of the public cloud, while keeping the environment isolated from the public Internet.
-- Managed Instance supports many security features including Always-encrypted, dynamic data masking, row-level security, and threat detection.
+- Managed Instance supports many security features, including always-encrypted, dynamic data masking, row-level security, and threat detection.

 ### Solution review